-All companies must register at the Rwanda Revenue Authority.
+You must register your company at the Rwanda Revenue Authority.
 The corporate tax year is based on the calendar year.
-A taxpayer wishing to use another date must apply to the Minister of Finance and Economic Planning for permission.
+If you wish to use another date you must apply to the Minister of Finance and Economic Planning for permission.

-Losses may be carried forward for up to five years, earlier losses being deducted before later losses.
+You may carry losses forward for up to five years, earlier losses being deducted before later losses.

-Companies with turnover of less than 200 million RWF may choose to pay their PAYE and VAT on a quarterly instead of monthly basis.
+If your company has a turnover of less than 200 million RWF you may choose to pay PAYE and VAT on a quarterly instead of monthly basis.

 |Turnover (RWF)||Tax rate|